-Big Society Capital gets its funds from two streams:
+Big Society Capital was set up with funding from two streams:

-- English dormant bank accounts: Big Society Capital has so far received £425 million from the Reclaim Fund Ltd (previously a wholly owned subsidiary of the Co-operative Group Ltd) which collects dormant bank and building society account monies from UK banks and building societies.
+- English dormant bank accounts: Big Society Capital has so far received £425 million from the Reclaim Fund Ltd which collects dormant bank and building society account monies from UK banks and building societies.
 After retaining reserves to cover possible future claims, the Reclaim Fund passes the money it receives to The National Lottery Community Fund.
 The National Lottery Community Fund then allots the money to each of the home countries using a standard government formula.
-The English monies are used in compliance with the Dormant Accounts Act including investment by The Oversight Trust – Assets for the Common Good, which has the responsibility for overseeing their governance and ensuring their strategies are in adherence with their mission.
+Big Society Capital’s funds are invested via The Oversight Trust – Assets for the Common Good, which has the responsibility for overseeing their governance and ensuring their strategies are in adherence with their mission.

-- The four main UK high street banks: Over time, Barclays, HSBC, Lloyds Banking Group and Natwest Group each contributed capital in aggregate £200 million as an equity investment.
+- The four main UK high street banks: Barclays, HSBC, Lloyds Banking Group and NatWest Group each contributed capital in aggregate £200 million as an equity investment.

 What is Access - the Foundation for Social Investment?

 In March 2015, Big Society Capital joined with the Cabinet Office and Big Lottery Fund (now the National Lottery Community Fund), to help launch Access – The Foundation for Social Investment.
 The aim was to provide a source of finance which combines grant with social investment to make it more accessible to charities, social enterprises and social purpose organisations.

 Access targets those most in need of patient and flexible investment through: